 Candy bars, carbonated drinks, magazines…and so on.
 You don’t really want them, and you certainly don’t need them.
-So resist the temptation to add them to you shopping.
+So resist the temptation to add them to your shopping.
 You are better off without them.

-Eat Less Meat, More Fruit and Veg
+Eat Less Meat, More Fruit, and Veg

 You don’t have to become a vegetarian to save money, but cutting back on your meat consumption makes good financial sense.
 Meat is not only expensive, it has a limited shelf life.
 You can easily end up throwing away meat that cost a big chunk of your budget to buy.

-By contrast, fruit and vegetables offer excellent value for money, and generally last longer in the kitchen.
+By contrast, fruit and vegetables offer excellent value for money and generally last longer in the kitchen.
 By cutting back on meat and eating more fruit and vegetables, you will be making your dollars go further – and doing your health a favor, too.

 Look for Bargains in the ‘Reduced’ Rack

 This is the only exception I allow myself to the ‘buy what’s on your list’ rule.
 I always look to see what items are being offered at reduced prices to clear them.
 Later in the day, you can often pick up some real bargains here, as the store is happy to take whatever they can get for perishable items.

 The important principle here is to only buy items that you have a genuine use for.
 Don’t buy products just because they are cheap.
 Only buy items that you have a real use for.

 Remember that supermarkets are designed to part us from as much money as possible, and they are very good at doing it.
 They have billions of dollars of research and marketing expertise on their side.
 So we need to fight back with smart thinking and savvy shopping.